Prairie Dog Hunt 2016 (How to Prevent AR-15 Jams)

 needs to produce enough pressure to fully operate the action.
 I’ve also found that you can even shoot steaming hot maximum loads (with lightweight bullets) that fail to

-way to be sure you have 100% reliability.
-Most shooters just see a "fail to feed" symptom, and they never know what actually causes it.
+auto, you should fire a lot of rounds this way to be sure you have 100% reliability.
+Most shooters just see the "fail to feed" symptom without ever knowing what caused it.

 “Failure to feed” symptoms can also be caused by incompatible parts, but those situations are fairly rare.
 There are things you can do to "tune"

 an AR-15 to operate with lightweight loads.
-I’ve tried using lightweight bolt carriers, lightweight spring buffers, different muzzle brakes, carefully fitted gas tubes, and
+I’ve experimented with lightened bolt carriers, lightweight spring buffers, different muzzle brakes, carefully fitted gas tubes, and

-Next year, I'll use my standard AR-15 load that uses the 69 gr SMK bullet.
-I've also added seven extra pounds to the forearm of my rifle.
+Next year, I might use my standard AR-15 load with the 69 gr SMK bullet.
+I've also almost seven extra pounds to the forearm of my rifle.

-I cut (3) steel tubes, filled them with lead, and bolted them on three sides of the quad rail with scope rings.
-This rig works great when you're shooting from a
+I cut (3) steel tubes, filled them with melted lead, and bolted them on three sides of the quad rail with scope rings.
+This rig works great when shooting from a

 bench.
 It now allows me to see the bullet impact even with heavier bullets.
 The heavier bullets will operate the action perfectly.
 I’ll can now use heavier

 bullets that can reach out to 600 yards.
-After verifying my new trajectory chart, I'll be ready for my next prairie dog hunt.
+They will also buck the wind better on long shots.
+After verifying my new trajectory chart, I'll be ready for my next